 In Betrayal, players each take turns exploring sections of the haunted mansion by placing mansion tiles on the floor that they’re on.
-Exploring these rooms can reveal ‘omen’, ‘item’ or ‘event’ cards, each of which have their own impact.
+Exploring these rooms can reveal ‘omen’, ‘item’ or ‘event’ cards, each of which has its own impact.

-Ultimately, these cards can trigger an event known as a ‘haunt’ where secondary instructions (spelled out in seperate booklets) guide players through the rest of the game.
+Ultimately, these cards can trigger an event known as a ‘haunt’ where secondary instructions (spelled out in separate booklets) guide players through the rest of the game.

 There’s a bunch of great YouTube videos around for learning more about the game, but the best way to learn it is just to get going — the action is quickly revealed as you travel through the mansion’s haunted corridors.

 Rounds of Betrayal at House on the Hill can last around an hour, but they’re always great spooky fun.
 You can pick up a copy of Betrayal at House on the Hill the game here.